 The course is taught entirely online and participants spend about two to four hours per week on coursework.
 A veteran online instructor who is highly proficient in Canvas might be able to finish the course more quickly, but participants who are not proficient in Canvas may need more time to complete this course.

 "I loved all of the additional readings, websites, and resources for each topic.
 I found them extremely helpful and I hope to have access to them in the future so I can reference them often." - OTC Graduate

 What is the typical class size of the OTC course?

 Minimum class size is eight, and the maximum size is 16.
 The minimum of eight participants is driven by the need for healthy peer-to-peer interactions between participants, which is critical for the course to achieve its objectives.
 The maximum of 16 participants is to ensure that the facilitators are not overwhelmed.

 "One of the main strengths of the course was its focus on the four key aspects of online teaching: online environment, social communication, learning communication, and course management." - OTC Graduate

 Is the OTC course "self-paced"?

 The training is entirely online and asynchronous, so participants have some flexibility in when they complete their assignments during the week.
 But this isn't a "self-study" course that participants complete “at their convenience.”
-The course runs for four or six weeks (depending on the cohort), with assignments due each week.
+The course runs for six weeks, with assignments due each week.
 Participants are part of a cohort, and this social learning aspect is a key element of the course design.
 Late work is discouraged.
 Participants who do not satisfactorily complete all of the course assignments do not earn the credential and are asked to register for a future session.

 What are the prerequisites for the OTC course?